 The MCHS MA program at FSU is part of the Southern Regional Education Board Academic Common Market.
 Students from Louisiana, South Carolina and Tennessee may pursue a degree in the program at in-state tuition rates through the Academic Common Market.

 Diversity, equity and inclusivity are the foundation of everything that we do in the MCHS program.
 These values are enacted through curriculum, public events, activities, mentorship and professional development opportunities for students.

-Prospective students should have a Bachelor of Arts with a concentration in Art History or a related field, such as archaeology, history or classics and reading knowledge of one foreign language.
-Admissions are based on scholastic record, letters of recommendation, foreign language proficiency, and GRE scores.
+Prospective students should have a Bachelor of Arts with a concentration in Art History or a related field, such as anthropology, archaeology, art, classics, or history, and reading knowledge of one foreign language, which may be completed concurrently with the master’s program.
+Admissions are based on scholastic record, letters of recommendation, foreign language proficiency, and a writing sample.

 A reading knowledge of at least one foreign language relevant to the student’s area of study is required for completion of the master’s program.
 The student has the option of passing an exam in reading knowledge by the end of the first academic year or successfully completing an intermediate-level course.

 The degree program culminates in a capstone project which is completed in the final semester of the program.
 Capstone projects are designed to connect with student’s research and professional interests and are often connected with a student’s internship experience.
 Previous capstone projects have included curatorial proposals, museum education programming, a film event, research for guided tours at historic house museums, and data analysis of conservation efforts with an archaeological collection.
 Students also have the option of a research paper for the capstone project.